ithaka/PEP/docs/index.md

 Admins cannot change a password.
 JSTOR Labs can change passwords either remotely or if a device is mailed to us.

 ### Configure drives
-The main Admin page will display the devices you have configured from your NUC drive.
+A 128G USB drive should be sufficient for this process.

 To configure a new drive:

 * Use the drive dropdown to choose a device to copy to, then click Select.
 * Make selections for which disciplines to include in the drive.
-You will see an indication of storage. required for the device you are configuring.
+You will see an indication of storage required for the device you are configuring.
 * On the next page, enter a name for your device, then click Export.

+The main Admin page will display the devices you have configured from your NUC drive.

 ### Manage student requests
 Use the **View Requests** link to see the queue of items students have reqeuested.